 8. Ancient microbial life: Ice sheets provide chronological reservoirs of microbial cells entombed during atmospheric deposition and studies have shown that microbial DNA and viable organisms can be recovered from ice cores collected from both Greenland and the Antarctic as well as temperate glaciers (e.g., Christner et al., 2001, 2003; Miteva et al., 2004).
 In addition, the distributions of microbial cells themselves can serve as climatic records in deep ice (Santibáñez and others, 2018).
-Many questions remain regarding how these organisms survive in deep ice for tens to hundreds of thousands of years, the origin of these airborne microorganisms and what their diversity and biogeographic distribution reveals about climate during deposition.
-The ability to obtain larger volumes in conjunction with advances in molecular techniques such as metagenomic analyses (Simon et al., 2009) and methods that can amplify smaller quantities of nucleic acids will enable more detailed study of the genomic potential of resident microbes and how they integrate with our understanding of ice core ecology.
+Many questions remain regarding how these organisms survive in deep ice for tens to hundreds of thousands of these airborne years, the origin of microorganisms and what their diversity and biogeographic distribution reveals about climate during deposition.
+The ability to obtain larger volumes in conjunction with advances in molecular techniques such as metagenomic analyses (Simon et al., 2009) and methods that can amplify smaller quantities of nucleic acids will enable more detailed study of the genomic potential of resident microbes "and available preserved organic carbon material (D'Andrilli et al. 2017a,b) and how they integrate with our understanding of ice core ecology.
 There is interest in investigating the physiology of microorganisms recovered from ice cores to elucidate unique physiological properties that enable them to survive in ice for extended periods of time and may offer important biotechnological applications (Cavvicholi et al., 2002).
-For example, recent studies have shown novel, ultra small microbial isolates from deep Greenland glacier ice that may inform on how organisms survive energy deprivation for extended periods of time (Miteva, 2005).
+For example, studies have shown novel, ultra small microbial isolates from deep Greenland glacier ice that may inform on how organisms survive energy deprivation for extended periods of time (Miteva, 2005).